Compare 'Languages' Web Hosting at WhoIsHostingThis.com

 You can think of these three languages acting together with the way different components of a housework together.
 HTML is like the foundation and the frame of the house.

 Almost any programming language (C#, Objective-C, etc.) can be used to build server-side applications, but a handful of specific languages have come to be especially popular for doing so.

-Some of them were designed for the web (PHP, ASP), others began as general-purpose languages but have been extended with a standardized tools for doing web development.
+Some of them were designed for the web (PHP, ASP), while others began as general-purpose languages that have been extended with a set of standardized tools for doing web development.

-- SSI — Server Side Includes — A very simple scripting language for including HTML document portions into other HTML documents.
+SSI — Server Side Includes — is a very simple server-side scripting language for including HTML document portions into other HTML documents.

-- Perl — General-purpose development language, particularly popular with hip Comp Sci geeks.
+Perl is known as a general-purpose programming language, particularly popular with hip Comp Sci geeks.

 Other Web Languages

-The web isn’t just about web sites anymore.
-As the internet increasingly encompasses devices, real-time gaming, virtual reality, and a whole host of other new technology paradigms, new languages are being created and put into service to implement new ideas.
+The web isn't just about websites anymore.
+As the internet increasingly encompasses devices, real-time gaming, virtual reality, and a whole host of other new technology paradigms, new languages are being created.
+These are being put into service to implement new ideas.
 Some that you might see include:

 - TCL — Tool Command Language — Open source, powerful programming language often used for command-and-control applications.